EngineersNeedArt/Anna-Analog-Computer/Anna INT Pixie/README.md

 It will probably come as no surprise that the **INT** module also expects a *machine zero* reference as input.
 Like the **ADD** module, *machine zero* (ZERO) is used as a *virtual ground* on the non-inverting input of the op-amps.

 Like the **ADD** module, this is why the output of the integrator is inverted.
-Since inout values/voltages are connected to the inverting input, they have an inverse effect on the output of the integrator.
+Since input values/voltages are connected to the inverting input, they have an inverse effect on the output of the integrator.
 A positive value (voltage above 2.5V) will in fact cause the integrator output to decrease while a negative value (a voltage below 2.5V) causes the integrator output to become more positive.

 ## Reset